How to store medicines and get rid of leftovers

-It's important to dispose of leftover medicine the right way:
+It's important to store and dispose of leftover medicine the safe way:

 Many pain management options are covered by the Oregon Health Plan as well as private insurance.